 How to Open a Trump Account When Filing Your Taxes

-Tax season is in full swing, and this year, parents might spot something brand new for their kids when they file their returns.
+After tax season this year, parents might have spotted something brand new for their kids when they filed their returns.

 Children must be U.S. citizens and under 18 to qualify for the tax-deferred investment account.